-The course is built on the current Quantitative Methods I and complementary to Quantitative Methods II courses for those students with an empirical bent.
-The course is an option which runs in parallel with Quantitative Methods II.
+The course is built on Quantitative Methods I and complementary to Quantitative Methods II.
+It caters to the need of both MSc students with an empirical bent and PhD students whose research involves emperical modelling.
+The course is and option which runs in parallel with Quantitative Methods II.

 More detailed course information is provided in the course website, which is accessible for all the registered students.